 36 In general, the same working methods found in this resolution, and in particular those relating to the submission and processing of contributions, apply, mutatis mutandis, to other regional and world meetings of the Sector, with the exception of those referred to in Articles 22 of the ITU Constitution and 16 of the ITU Convention.

-Annex 1 to Resolution 1 (Rev. Dubai, 2014)
+Annex 1 to Resolution 1 (Rev. buenos aires, 2017)

 Model for drafting Recommendations